snl-dakota/dakota-examples/official/drivers/Python/linked_di/tensorflow/README.md

 # Contents

-* `dakota-TF_pce_quadrature.in`: Dakota input file that performs variance based decomposition based on polynomial chaos expansion samples on an external surrogate model.
+* `dakota-TF_pce_quadrature.in`: Dakota input file that performs variance based decomposition based on polynomial chaos expansion samples on an external/tensorflow surrogate model.
-* `TF-Ishigami.py`: Python scripts to read Dakota outputs and return predictions as responses for Dakota.
-* `exported_tfk_model.keras`: Exported tensorflow/keras feed forward neural network for regression
+* `TF-Ishigami.py`: Module with decorated callback function used by Dakota's "direct" interface, for Dakota IO.
+* `dakota_training_data.in`: Dakota input file that creates samples from the Ishigami function and outputs a tabular file "ishigami_training_data.txt"
+* `tfk_model_build.py`: Python script with Tensorflow/Keras libraries to train a surrogate neural network model from Dakota's sampled data.

 # Further Reading